Stable Multi-Drone GNSS Tracking System for Marine Robots: Background

 \subsection{Multi Camera Multi Object Tracking (MCMOT)}

-Multi-Camera Multi-Object Tracking (MCMOT) overcomes the limitations of single-camera systems, such as occlusions and restricted views, by combining observations from distributed cameras for broader coverage and more reliable localization.
+MCMOT overcomes the limitations of single-camera systems, such as occlusions and restricted views, by combining observations from distributed cameras for broader coverage and more reliable localization.
 Early work used centralized fusion of multi-camera streams \cite{cai_mcmot}, but scalability and latency issues led to distributed alternatives, including overlapping camera networks for activity monitoring \cite{collins_mcmot}.
 Subsequent research explored diverse fusion strategies, from feature fusion for crowded scenes \cite{bird-eye} and geometry-based triangulation for 3D drone tracking \cite{Rosner2025}, to consensus-based estimation \cite{CVPR_2013}, decentralized inference \cite{casao}, and real-time association frameworks \cite{DMMA}, each trading off robustness, scalability, and efficiency.
 A particularly relevant direction is decentralized tracking, where cameras share only compact state information rather than raw data \cite{taj_decentralized}, removing communication bottlenecks and enabling real-time scalability.
 Building on these insights, our work adopts a distributed MCMOT framework for multi-drone object localization, leveraging geometric consistency across views to achieve robust and scalable tracking in marine environments.